Xaxis/jquery.scrollfire/README.md

 # jQuery Scrollfire

-Version 1.0.1
+Version 1.1.0

 ## Summary

 Allows useful callbacks to be fired upon elements scrolling into and out of view from both the top and bottom of the viewport/window.
+Additionally, provides a mechanism to animate parallax elements.

 ## Author